David Reid (footballer, born 1896)

 David Reid (2 May 1896 – March 1963) was a Scottish football player who played for Everton, captained Ballymena to Irish Cup success in 1929 and also managed both sides of the Irish border with Drumcondra and Glentoran.

 Early life

 The Reid family originally came from the Riccarton area near Kilmarnock in Scotland, but moved to Belfast in 1900.
-David (who had a twin sister Mary) and siblings including Jimmy, Max and Jack were born in Scotland while Willie and Bob were born in Ulster; all the boys became footballers to some extent.
+David (who had a twin sister Mary) and siblings including Jimmy, Max and Jack were born in Scotland (so were not eligible to play for the Ireland national team under the rules of the time) while Willie and Bob were born in Ulster; all the boys became footballers to some extent.

-Reid began his football career alongside his brothers at Distillery in the late 1910s, winning two caps for the Irish League representative side in 1919 and two consecutive County Antrim Shield winners' medals.
+Reid began his football career alongside his brothers at Distillery in the late 1910s, winning two caps for the Irish League representative team side in 1919 and two consecutive County Antrim Shield winners' medals.

 Everton

 In late May 1920, Everton announced the signing of 23-year-old Reid for a fee of £1,500, having impressed during a representative game between the Irish and English leagues, in which Reid scored.

 Reid made his debut against Bradford Park Avenue in August 1920, going on to make 101 appearances for the Toffees, scoring 10 goals during eight seasons at Goodison Park.
 In February 1928, Reid returned to Northern Ireland to finish the 1927–28 season with Distillery.
 Everton went onto win the English First Division that season.